Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The basic physical and organizational structures needed for the operation of a society.
 **Sentence:** Poor infrastructure in rural areas makes it difficult for farmers to reach markets.
 **Conversation:**
-A – What’s the biggest challenge for farmers in this region?
+A – What’s the biggest challenge for farmers in this region
 B – Poor infrastructure is a major problem for getting produce to market.

 ---